BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/FAQ/registration.md

 #### How do I register with the Deutsche Post?

 The registration for the E-POST API can be found here [here](https://www.deutschepost.de/de/e/epost/geschaeftskunden/partner/business-api.html) (Please note that the site is only available in German).
 We are happy to support you during the registration process.
 Just contact us via support@belware.de

+The registration for the E-POST API can be found [here](https://shop.deutschepost.de/shop/registration/registrationCollectData.jsp) (Please note that the site is only available in German).
+Instructions for the registration can be found [here](de-de/apps/e-post/first-steps/registration/).
+We are happy to support you during the registration process.
+Just contact us via support@belware.de